Or

 Genesis 3:22: And the LORD God said, "The man has now become like one of us, knowing good and evil.
 He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever."

-This is one of the crossroads of Christianity.
-Suffering and Salvation are both a product of God’s love, and without suffering there is no salvation.
-More correctly, without Jesus suffering and paying the price, no one could be saved.
+This is the crossroads of Christianity.
+Suffering and salvation are both a product of God’s love, and without suffering there is no salvation.
+More correctly, without Christ's suffering and death, no one could be saved.
 To limit God to only the good thing is to say that evil is somehow outside of his control or understanding.
 Such a claim of an omnipotent and omnipresent God is ridiculous.

-So, is God then the source of Evil?
+So, is God then the source of evil?
 God does not intend evil for us, but he has allowed the possibility of evil.
 God allows his absence as well as his presence.
 Think of it this way.
 God created gravity, and he is teaching us to ride a bicycle.
 If we shout “I can do this on my own!”, God is perfectly capable of taking away his hand.
-Our bicycle wobbles, and we crash to the ground because gravity is a constant.
+Our bicycle wobbles, and we crash to the ground because consequence combines with inexperience.
+Is gravity to blame?
+Is God to blame?

 With his hand always present, or the absence of gravity, the child would never learn to ride straight.
-Also, without choice, there is no child to speak of.
-The bicycle, child, and hand would be one and the same.
+Without choice, there is no child to speak of: the bicycle, child, and hand would be one and the same.
+Gravity is implicit in an environment of choice.
+Without choice, there is no experience.

-Ah, but suffering is so terrible.
-Bertrand Russell said, "No one can sit at the bedside of a dying child and still believe in God,” when this statement is proved wrong almost daily.
-What Russell meant was nobody who was Bertrand Russell could sit at the bedside of a dying child and still believe in God, because Bertrand Russell considers his emotions to be above God’s sovereignty.
-He considered himself worthy of judging God as wrong to allow that suffering.
-There are many Bertrand Russells.
+Bertrand Russell said, "No one can sit at the bedside of a dying child and still believe in God,” What Russell meant was, nobody who was like Bertrand Russell could sit at the bedside of a dying child and still believe in God, because Bertrand Russell considers his emotions and perceptions of suffering to be above God’s plan for creation.

 This is the Achilles Heel of faith; that men do not understand either the weight of glory in heaven for earthly suffering, or that they believe that there is nothing worse than earthly suffering.

 Compared to eternal separation from God, earthly suffering is a trifle.
 It is like comparing a bee sting to having your head lopped off.
 To criticize the bee sting, and refuse God because of temporal suffering is to reject His plan, His sovereignty, and His Will.
-I know of a woman who rejected God because her cat suffered and died.
-There’s always another cat, there isn’t another heaven.
+Worse, it is a sign that our rejection of Him was present before the insult, and took very little to bring to the surface.

-I am not going to make light of suffering, any more than I could of the scourge upon Jesus’ back, the spear in his side, or the three days he spent in the torments of Hell.
-I have gotten a very light dose of suffering in my life, and it was more than I could stand (I thought) at the time.
-To watch a loved one suffer and die is gut wrenching.
-You feel like your bones are going to jump out of your skin to hear them moan in anguish.
-You feel as though you could crumple up a water heater like a soda can, if only you could take that suffering away.
-And there, you make the mistake of thinking that God does not care.
+I am not going to make light of suffering (especially a child's), any more than I could of the scourge upon Jesus’ back, the spear in his side, or the three days he spent in the torments of Hell.
+I have gotten a very light dose of suffering in my life, and it was more than I could stand.
+To watch a loved one suffer is unbearable - and here, we make the mistake of believing that God does not care.

 Have you ever watched a movie for the first time, and wept at the moment where the hero or heroine is at their lowest point?
 Why did you weep?
-You knew it would all turn out in the end (unless it was a Chinese movie).
-Did you weep because at that scene, you knew how that person would have felt and empathized, even knowing that the outcome would be good?
+You knew it would all turn out alright in the end?
+Did you weep because you knew how that person would have felt, even knowing that the outcome would be good?

-Where we would swerve, God steer straight.
+Where we would swerve, God holds the course.
 The only way out is through, and God has his eyes on the prize.
 What prize could possibly be worth murder, rape, torture, anguish, death, war, sickness, warped nature, lust, greed, wrath, and hopelessness?
-The prize of heaven won, through the decision that Christ Jesus made for us while we were those very things I just listed.
+The prize of heaven won, through the sacrifice that Christ Jesus made for us while we were the embodiment of those very things I just listed.

 Do you know him?
 Does He know you?
 Maybe the chance of knowing him is better than the guarantee that you won’t.
 Maybe he isn’t the man you think he is, but so much more than you could ever imagine.
-Maybe pain and death are not the final end, but just the biting gravel on the road to something so wonderful it would blow your mind.
+Maybe pain and death are not the final end, but just the biting gravel on the road to something so amazing that the greatest authors of history could write books about nothing else for centuries, and not even scratch the outer boundaries.
 Is a leap of faith so risky?
 Is the prize it offers so undesirable?
-Is hopelessness so much more satisfying than hope?
+Is haughty self-assurance and condescension of the unwashed so much more satisfying than hope?

 Jesus is the way, the truth, and the light.